 Here’s a high-level overview of what takes place when a customer hires a professional for a solar installation job and chooses to add solar to their home.

 Note: We are not a solar installation company.
-Here at Everblue Training Institute, we offer solar installation training so you can learn the electrical theory and installation technique to apply for solar jobs in your local area.
+Here at Everblue Training, we offer solar installation training so you can learn the electrical theory and installation technique to apply for solar jobs in your local area.

 To learn more about our solar installation courses, please call (800) 460-2575 or visit our Solar Training page.